dominikrys/dominikrys.github.io/content/posts/grafana-agent-config-kubernetes/index.md

 3. Verify that the operator and its deployed pods are running and haven't returned any errors.

     This can be done by checking the pods in the `grafana-temp` namespace that we defined earlier, or by searching for pods with `grafana` in their name.
-Personally, I used [k9s](https://k9scli.io/) to do this.
+Personally, I used [k9s](https://k9scli.io/) to check the pods.
 Make any necessary changes if the pods are unhealthy to the operator config and re-apply it by running the relevant `kubectl` command again.
 The operator will automatically pick up any changes.

 4. Dump the generated Grafana Agent config to disk: